Acceleration Due to Gravity is Constant

 by Ron Kurtus (updated 9 February 2022)

-The acceleration due to gravity (g) is approximately a constant for objects relatively near the Earth's surface.
+The acceleration due to gravity (g) is approximately a constant for objects relatively close to the Earth's surface.

 This gravity constant comes from the Universal Gravitation Equation at the Earth's surface.
 By substituting in values for the mass and radius of the Earth, you can calculate the value of the gravity constant at the Earth's surface.